 Practical Application: The College does not have the authority to determine what is permissible in jurisdictions outside of Ontario and cannot provide permission to registrants to contravene statutes in another jurisdiction.
 A registrant who wishes to provide services to individuals outside of Ontario must therefore seek direction from the relevant regulatory body.
 The College recognizes that in exceptional circumstances, to prevent harm to vulnerable clients, it may be necessary to provide emergency services to an existing client.
-A registrant who wishes to provide services to individuals outside of Ontario for example, in military or diplomatic situations, is advised to obtain independent legal advice before providing those services.
+A registrant who wishes to provide services to individuals outside of Ontario where there is a lack of clarity regarding jurisdiction, for example, in military or diplomatic situations, is advised to obtain independent legal advice before providing those services.